ms-iot/content/en-US/win10/AdafruitMakerKit.md

 ---
 <h1 class="maker-kit section-heading">{{page.kit}}</h1>

-<p>Lorem ipsum about the kit and this page.
-Welcome to the Windows 10 IoT Essentials Maker kit.
-This page links you to all the lessons you need to get started with your kit.</p>
+<p>The <a target="_blank" href="http://adafruit.com/windows10iotpi2">Adafruit Essential Maker Kit</a> has everything you need to start Making and Developing with Raspberry Pi 2 and Windows 10 IoT Core.
+Follow the lessons below to get started! </p>

 <div>
   <h2 class="maker-kit">Lesson 1: </h2>